Viniciusx-afk/ApexVsN/README.md

 ## 📖 About Me

-I’m Vinicius Sousa de Andrade, a technology enthusiast with a passion for protecting systems and networks against cyber threats.
-My mission is to create safer digital environments through best practices, innovative solutions, and continuous learning.
+My name is Vinicius and I am a technology enthusiast focused on Computer Networks and Cybersecurity.
+I currently work as an Infrastructure Analyst with a focus on networks.
+I am specializing and studying to obtain CCNA certification.
+In this repository, I will publish some of the network labs I perform during my studies, as well as some cybersecurity labs that I intend to develop and study.

 ---